Overview

 My research examines the imposition of state power over populations or aspects of their lives previously outside government control.
 I am currently pursuing this program through research projects on projection of state power in political peripheries and on government digital surveillance.

 The geographic focus of my research to date has been on Sub-Saharan Africa.
-Methodologically, I am interested in identification of the causal mechanisms and microfoundations of political phenomena and I use a variety of tools for this purpose: elite interviews, experiments, surveys, and systematic reviews.
+Methodologically, I am interested in identification of the causal mechanisms and microfoundations of political phenomena and I use a variety of tools for this purpose: archival research, elite interviews, experiments, surveys, and systematic reviews.

 Projection of state power